RichardTMiles/CarbonPHPExamples/README.md

 # CarbonPHP Examples

-[CarbonPHP is free open-source](https://github.com/CarbonORM/CarbonPHP) software that ships with two major features.
-The first is a beautiful error reporting system with code output of where the issue arose.
+[CarbonPHP is free open-source](https://github.com/CarbonORM/CarbonPHP) software that ships with a few major features.
+The first we will cover is a beautiful error reporting system with code sample output of where the issue arose.
 The second is a MySQL ORM for querying your database.
-CarbonPHP is apart of the larger [CarbonORM organization](https://carbonorm.dev/).
+CarbonPHP is a part of the larger [CarbonORM organization](https://carbonorm.dev/).
+We plan to add a websocket demo here soon.

 ## Real time beautiful error reports!